PyratLabs/ansible-role-k3s/README.md

 See: [High Availability with an External DB](https://rancher.com/docs/k3s/latest/en/installation/ha/)

-It is also possible, though not supported, to run a single K3s master with a `k3s_datastore_endpoint` defined.
+It is also possible, though not supported, to run a single K3s control node with a `k3s_datastore_endpoint` defined.
 As this is not a typically supported configuration you will need to set `k3s_use_unsupported_config` to `true`.

 Since K3s v1.19.1 it is possible to use Etcd as the backend database, and this